Course Syllabus

 Course Motivation and Synopsis

-An initial listing of lecture topics is given in the syllabus below.
-This is subject to modification, given the background and speed at which we cover ground.
+An initial listing of lecture topics and reference material are given in the syllabus below.
+This is subject to some modification, given the background and speed at which we cover ground.
 Homework exercises shall be given almost bi-weekly.
 Assignment solutions that are turned in late shall suffer a 10% per day reduction in credit and a 100% reduction once solutions are posted.
 There will be a mid-term exam in class.
-The content will be similar to the homework exercises.
-A list of topics will also be assigned as take-home final projects to train the best of machine-learned decision-making (agents).
-The projects will involve ML programming, an oral presentation, and a written report submitted at the end of the semester.
+The exam content will be similar to the homework exercises.
+A list of topics will also be assigned as take-home final projects to train the best of scientific machine-learned decision-making (agents).
+The projects will involve modern ML programming, an oral presentation, and a written report submitted at the end of the semester.

 This project shall be graded and be in lieu of a final exam.